mikebratt/ansible-lab/README.md

 # ansible-lab

-A *very simple* Ansible environment in Oracle Linux 7 virtual machine
+A *very simple* Ansible environment in an Oracle Linux 7 virtual machine

 ### Prerequisites: